cysouw/graphicalgrammar/text/germany.md

 ### Schütze (1875) *Ueber den deutschen Gliedsatz*

 Adolf Schütze (1824-unkown) was a teacher at the Karls-Gymnasium in Bernburg.
-In the school's yearbook of 1875 he wrote a small essay *Über den deutschen Gliedersatz (Periode) und die Gesetze seines Baues* [@schutze1875: 15].
+In the school's yearbook of 1875 he wrote a small essay *Über den deutschen Gliedersatz (Periode) und die Gesetze seines Baues* [@schutze1875], which includes an interesting graphical syntactic analysis.
+He analyses a long quote from Friedrich Schiller [@next], consisting of four sentences with numerous subordinate clauses.
+This long and complex linguistic structure is very concisely summarised by the graphic in [@fig:schütze1875_15].
+In a footnote he cites Herling, Lehmann, Becker and Haupt [@schutze1875: 8], but the graphical display is more similar to Diesterwegs's approach (see [@fig:diesterweg1834_169]).
+However, the details are completely idiosyncratic:

-citing herling, lehmann, becker, haupt, but the graphic is more like Diesterweg or schlecht, who are not cited
+- Main clauses are marked with a capital letter *A*
+- Different levels of embedding are indicated both by graphically lower placement and by different lower-case letters
+- The letter *k* indicates *kurz*, i.e. a shortened *zu+Infinitiv* clause
+- Arches connect separated parts from the same clause
+- Plusses connect clauses with shared arguements
+- Punctuation like commas, colons and semicolons are copied verbatim from the sentence into the graphic display.

 ::: ex
 - Möglich allerdings und sehr wahrscheinlich, dass die französischen Protestanten emsig daran arbeiteten, in den Niederlanden eine Pflanzschule für ihre Religion zu erhalten, und eine gütliche Vergleichung ihrer dortigen Glaubensbrüder mit dem Könige von Spanien durch jedes Mittel zu verhindern strebten, um diesem unversöhnlichen Feinde ihrer Partei in seinem eigenen Lande zu thun zu geben;